markusunger/rogue/README.md

 ### Development

-See `TODO.md` for an insight what didn't make the current release (hint: a lot) and what could be implemented to flesh the game out.
+See `TODO.md` for an insight into what didn't make the current release (hint: a lot) and what could be implemented to flesh the game out.